yanisben-cpu/ESILV---Python-for-data-analysis---devoir-2021/README.md

 Enter valid numerical values in all 16 input boxes and hit Predict to see the result.

-You should be able to see the predcited obesity type on the HTML page!
+You should be able to see the predicted obesity type on the HTML page!

-4. You can also send direct POST requests to FLask API using Python's inbuilt request module Run the beow command to run the console version off the app, with no html page support
+4. You can also send direct POST requests to FLask API using Python's requests library:
+Run the following command to run the console version off the app (with no html page support)
 ```
 python app_test.py
 ```
-Then run the request.py file and lauch the program to see the result in python console.
+Then run the request.py file and lauch the program to see the result in python console (you can modify the inputs by modifying the data 2D array).

 ### Visuals
 All the vizuals can be found in the Jupyter Notebook file called "Proj Python Yanis Benabdesslam.ipynb".